yanfonseca/mytutorials/shell.md

    - program --help or command --help.
 It prints a quicky help.

 ### Special characters
-* ..    : The directory above the one you are in.
+      ..
+The directory above the one you are in.
-* .     : Current directory.
+      .
+Current directory.
-* ~     : Home directory.
+      ~      Home directory.

 ### Wildcards:
-* `*` : It matches zero or more words or characters.
+      `*` : It matches zero or more words or characters.
-* ? : It matches a single character.
+      ? : It matches a single character.
-* `[ ]` : It matches any one character inside square brackets.
-   - [0123] - Matches to 0, 1, 2 or 3.
+      [0123] - Matches to 0, 1, 2 or 3.
+It matches any character inside square brackets.
-* { } : It matches any of the patterns comma-separeted.
+      { } : It matches any of the patterns comma-separeted.
-   - {*.csv, *.txt} - Matches to files ended by the specification.
+      {*.csv, *.txt} - Matches to files ended by the specification.

 ## Commands